higgi13425/rmrwr-book/_book/io05-importing.md

 The csv format is simple, is not owned by anyone, and works across platforms.
 However, it can occasionally be tricky if you have commas in the middle of a variable like `degree`, with entries like 'md, phd' in a column that is mostly 'md'.
 The read_csv function is pretty smart, and usually gets the number of columns right, but this is something to watch out for.
-**Notice** that read_csv had no problem with the dosing of vinegar ("two spoonfuls, three times a day") in the scurvy dataset.
+**Notice** that read_csv had no problem with the dosing of vinegar ("two spoonfuls, three times a day") in the scurvy dataset, despite multiple commas.

 If you happen to come across a tab-separated values file, *read_tsv()* works the same way.
 Both of these functions have reasonable defaults, so that most of the time, you just have to use the path to your file (usually on your hard drive, rather than on the web) as the only argument.